Video DRM protection: how to actually stop downloads

 Encryption at rest and in transit

-Before DRM licensing even enters the picture, the video itself should be stored and delivered encrypted, so an intercepted segment is useless on its own.
-On Kinescope, encryption is switched on per project (off by default, and included on the Super plan): switch it on for a project and all its videos, current and future, go into encryption at once, with no need to flag them one by one.
+Before DRM licensing even enters the picture, the video should be stored and delivered encrypted, so an intercepted segment is useless on its own.
+On Kinescope, encryption is a per-project setting (off by default, included on the Super plan): switch it on and all that project's videos, current and future, encrypt at once.

 Signed, expiring URLs

-Each playback link is signed and carries an expiry, so a leaked link stops working once it expires instead of serving your video indefinitely.
-It's the layer that keeps a shared link from quietly turning into a permanent free copy.
+Each playback link is signed and carries an expiry, so a leaked link stops working instead of serving your video indefinitely, the layer that keeps a shared link from becoming a permanent free copy.

 Domain restrictions

-You can pin playback to a specific list of domains, or block it everywhere except where you allow it.
-Embed the player outside that list and it refuses to load.
+You can pin playback to a list of domains you own; embed the player outside it and it refuses to load.
 For a course that lives on one site or inside an LMS, this removes a whole category of re-embedding by itself.

-None of these substitutes for DRM or for each other; each closes a gap the others leave open.
+None of these substitutes for DRM or for each other.
 Stacked on top of DRM's control over decryption, they leave a downloader without an easy edge to grab.

 Screen recording is where DRM explainers tend to oversell or undersell, so here's the accurate version.
 On a hardware-backed session (mobile devices, Safari on a Mac or iPhone, and Edge on Windows) the operating system never hands the decrypted frames to a screen recorder, so a recording comes back as a black screen.
 It's the same behavior you've seen trying to screenshot Netflix, and Kinescope's DRM blocks screen recording on mobile for exactly this reason.